BETTER THAN HAPPY – Episode 214

 Again, she wants to this make that clear.
 But, my friends, Jody has some thoughts that I found invaluable.
 Again, I am going to organize this one episode into three different posts, to give each of Jody’s points some space to be understood and applied.
 Let me start with her first point.

-FIRST POINT.
 The word “anxiety” has become a buzzword or a hot topic.

 Jody uses the example of another hot topic, bullying: